enkodellc/blazorboilerplate/README.md

 ## Repository Notes
 - Read the news below to stay up to date on the repo.
 We will try to keep the latest major changes on a different branch and have the more stable / tested version on the master branch.
+- There several people who use this as a base for a production app.
+If you do so please donate.
+Gio and Enkode have thousands of hours of coding and support into BB.
+Show your support by contributing or donating.
+- The main roadblock after the project is running is learning Breeze for Entity Framework.
+We have some examples and will put out a few more.

 [![Build Status](https://enkodellc.visualstudio.com/blazorboilerplate/_apis/build/status/enkodellc.blazorboilerplate?branchName=master)](https://enkodellc.visualstudio.com/blazorboilerplate/_build/latest?definitionId=1&branchName=master)
 [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://blazorboilerplate.com)